GoldwinXS/pygame-strategy-game/README.md

 1. pipenv shell
 2. python main.py

+Please let me know if this does not work!!!

 ## how to play ##
 I haven't implemented the explanation into the game yet… essentially you jump from zone to zone, building up a fleet.
 The goal is to destroy the enemy boss ship.
 It plays like a traditional RTS where you select ships with boxes, or by left clicking on them.
 Right clicking is a move order.
 Other commands are:
 - q puts ships into an autonomous fighting mode.
 You can still issue move/fire commands in this mode.